Project — COLONY

 Colony approached with an exciting concept: to create a co-working space that felt like home to creatives—somewhere exciting to be—somewhere with soul.
 They wanted to build a space that was full of colour and grew with every new member, allowing them to leave their own imprint on the space and even the brand.

-Through initial conversations we could see that the client had big ambitions and we wanted to create a brand that would give them the confidence to shout about it.
-Research into the target audience showed us that the triggers for members centred around 2 key areas—collaboration and growth, pairing that with the clients goal to create further sites, we created the concept of ‘Cellular Growth’ and began to develop the visual language of germination and chemical reactions.
-These took the form of marbling.
-Inks mixing, colonising the backgrounds and morphing into something new.
+Research showed us that the triggers for members centred around two key areas: collaboration and growth.
+Pairing that with the client goal to create further sites, we built the identity around the concept of ‘Cellular Growth’ and began to develop the visual language of germination and chemical reactions.